jacksonwb/zoffset/README.md

 # zoffset

-The purpose of this program is to read CAM machine instructions, and modify the Z Values of of every tool move by transposing linearly to account for a changed Z zero location.
+The purpose of this program is to read NC code, and modify the Z Values of of every tool move by transposing linearly to account for a changed Z zero location.